esperesque/PyRansom/README.md

-# PyRansom2 - A Python Ransomware Script
+# PyRansom - A Python Ransomware Script
 ## Authors: Simon Nilsson & Levi Tuoremaa

 **This script was developed for the course Network Programming and Security at Linköping University.
 Please exercise care as it does have a destructive funcitonality and slight changes could cause it to encrypt an entire drive.**